 Aparna Bole, MD, Interim Division Chief, General Pediatrics and Adolescent Medicine, UH Rainbow Babies and Children’s Hospital

-Kristie Ross, MD, Clinical Director, Pediatric Pulmonology, Allergy and Immunology, UH Rainbow Babies and Children’s Hospital
+Kristie Ross, MD, Division Chief, Pediatric Pulmonology, Allergy and Immunology, UH Rainbow Babies and Children’s Hospital

 William Hardie, MD, Pediatric Pulmonologist, Cincinnati Children’s Hospital